-- whether your child is on any medication
+- whether your child is taking any medicines

 - any loose teeth

 Can I go into the operating room with my child?

 For most planned (elective) surgery, one parent/caregiver can usually accompany their child, while they start to have the anaesthetic gases or drugs.
 The main reason for this is to help and support your child.
 The medical team's main concern is the safety of your child.
 Because of this, if your child is less than 9 months old, is very unwell or the surgery is urgent, you may not be allowed in.
 Your anaesthetist will make the final decision.
 No photography is allowed as this may distract the team concentrating on your child.